rogue707Dev/Django-security-headers/README.rst

 4. (Optional) To run localserver: code::python

-    python settings.py runserver
+    python security_headers.py runserver

-5. (Optional) Set up a local sqlite3 db for testing.
-Run the following from the python shell and then create a superuser: code::python

-    import sqlite3
-    sqlite3.connect("db.sqlite3")

-6. (optional) For development using a localhost server, it's also recommended to add to your `settings.py` code:: python
+5. (Optional) For development using a localhost server, it's also recommended to add to your `settings.py` code:: python

    CSRF_COOKIE_SECURE = not DEBUG
    SECURE_SSL_REDIRECT = not DEBUG
    SESSION_COOKIE_SECURE = not DEBUG

+6. To run tests: code:: python

+    pytest